Alexei Navalny accuses Kremlin of poisoning him in first video appearance since suspected attack

 Navalny fell violently ill aboard a flight from Siberia to Moscow on Aug.
 20. He was later transferred to Berlin for treatment, but Russian authorities have rejected the medical findings in Germany and elsewhere that a Novichok-linked nerve agent was used.

-On Tuesday, a global chemical watchdog group also confirmed the assessment that Navalny was stricken by the Soviet-era nerve agent, German Chancellor Angela Merkel’s spokesman said Tuesday.
+On Tuesday, a global chemical watchdog group also confirmed the assessment that Navalny was stricken by the Soviet-era nerve agent, German Chancellor Angela Merkel’s spokesman said.

-A statement by the Organization for the Prohibition of Chemical Weapons, or OPCW, said it conducted analyses of samples taken from Navalny and “agree with the results already from special laboratories in Germany, Sweden and France.”
+A statement by the Organization for the Prohibition of Chemical Weapons said it conducted analyses of samples taken from Navalny and “agree with the results already from special laboratories in Germany, Sweden and France.”

 In the video interview, Navalny said he was targeted because Russian authorities think he poses a threat to Putin’s ruling party in next year’s parliamentary elections.